savras/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/ReadMe.md

 The default filename for the module file is `Deploy.yml` in the current working directory.
 If the file has a different name or is not in the current directory, it must be specified as an argument on the command line.

-CloudFormation stacks created by the λ# tool have termination protection enabled.
+CloudFormation stacks created by the λ# tool have termination protection enabled when deployed with the `--protect` option.
 In addition, subsequent updates cannot delete or replace data resources unless the `--allow-data-loss` option is passed in.
 This behavior is to reduce the risk of accidental data loss when CloudFormation resources are being accidentally replaced.

 ```
 > lash deploy --tier Demo